kohana/database/guide/database/index.md

 # Database

-Kohana 3.0 comes with a robust module to working with databases.
-By default the database module supports drivers for [MySQL](http://php.net/mysql) and [PDO](http://php.net/pdo), but new drivers can be made for other database servers.
+Kohana 3.0 comes with a robust module for working with databases.
+By default, the database module supports drivers for [MySQL](http://php.net/mysql) and [PDO](http://php.net/pdo), but new drivers can be made for other database servers.

-The database module is included with the Kohana 3.0 install but needs to be enabled before you can use it.
-In your `application/bootstrap.php` file modify the call to [Kohana::modules] and include the database module:
+The database module is included with the Kohana 3.0 install, but needs to be enabled before you can use it.
+To enable, open your `application/bootstrap.php` file and modify the call to [Kohana::modules] by including the database module like so:

     Kohana::modules(array(
         ...